 EPIC is an on-line tool for physicians and the entities that register/license, employ, train, and educate them.
 EPIC allows physicians to build a web-based career portfolio of their primary-source verified medical credentials and to have reports on the authenticity of those credentials sent electronically to any organization, anywhere in the world.
 Medical regulatory authorities, hospitals, academic institutions, and other entities use EPIC to access verification reports on the credentials of their physician applicants.

-EICS assists international medical registration authorities in obtaining primary-source verification of medical education and registration credentials of physicians applying for licensure whose medical education or training was completed outside the authorities’ jurisdiction.
+EICS assists international medical registration authorities in obtaining primary-source verification of medical education and registration credentials of physicians applying for licensure whose medical education or training was completed outside the authorities’ jurisdictions.
 The physician credentials verified by EICS include medical school diplomas, medical school transcripts, certificates of postgraduate medical training, and certificates of medical registration or licensure.

 ECFMG provides eligible international medical schools with individual and aggregate data on the performance of their students and graduates who apply to ECFMG for USMLE Step 1, USMLE Step 2 Clinical Knowledge (CK), and USMLE Step 2 Clinical Skills (CS).